whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-26-Luxor-Box-Subscription-July-2015-Review.md

 <p>I love this color.
 It looks more like a dark brown with hints of red and slight shimmer.
 I don't have a color like this in my collection yet, so I'm happy to add this and can't wait to wear it.</p>
 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I think I love this box more than their first launch box, it's that good!
-The home decor this month is way better and more functional than the previous one and everything else just screams luxury.
-The total value came up to $250 and they recently announced that starting in September, all boxes will now have a value of $275+, how awesome is that!
+The home decor this month is way better and more functional than the previous one.
+The total value came up to $282 for this box and everything felt luxurious.
 I can't wait to see some brand spoilers for the next box, and judging by how well they've been curating their boxes, I'm pretty sure it'll be amazing again.
 Can't wait!</p>

-<p>If you haven't joined yet, you can <a href="http://xo.fff.me/cwUVT" target="_blank"><big>subscribe to FabFitFun here</big></a> and use coupon code <b>SUMMER20</b> to get $20 off the Summer 2015 box, that bring the cost down to $29.99 for this amazing box!
-I even took advantage and ordered a second box! =P</p>
+<p>If you haven't joined yet, you can <a href="http://www.luxorbox.com/#!become-a-member/cjg9" target="_blank"><big>subscribe to Luxor Box here</big></a>.
+Enrollment was closed last month due to boxes being sold out, but enrollment has now re-opened.
+Limited amount of new memberships are available, but only while supplies last, so if you want to try them out, now is a good time or else you may have to get on a waiting list. </p>
 <br>

 <TABLE  BORDER="5">